 Use The Walk-to-Trot Riding Aid First

-Try to use this aid first before you use your legs.
+Try to use this walk-to-trot riding aid first before you use your legs.
 Be patient and persistent.
-And don’t worry about being too demanding – I used to, but I’ve realised my horse doesn’t mind me using this trick at all!
+And don’t worry about being too demanding – I used to, but I’ve realized my horse doesn’t mind me using this trick at all!

-Let me know how it goes!
+I really hope this walk-to-trot riding aid makes a difference to your riding.
+I would love to hear how it goes for you!
 And for more trotting help, have a look at my guide on how to sit the trot once you’re there!